pauldennis2/TextQuest/JsonApiDoc.md

 Coming... maybe not soon, but eventually: the ability to define more complex events you can later refer to with keywords.
 (Scripts).

+### Saving and How Dungeons Work

+Out of a desire to keep the "saving" process simple, it's only possible for the player to save their game between dungeons.
+This makes things a lot simpler because we don't have to keep track of the hero's location within a dungeon, which items they have picked up, enemies fought, status of dungeon variables, etc. How this works in practice is that at some point you will need to set the dungeon to "cleared" after the hero is finished doing all of the essential things (killing the boss, saving the hostage, etc.).
+This means that the player has the option to leave the dungeon and save their progress.
+Once the hero leaves a dungeon they can't come back.

+If the player decides to leave the dungeon before it is cleared they will lose all progress.
+This is a good incentive to keep dungeons relatively short.
+You can break a dungeon up into multiple sub-dungeons (though the player cannot travel between them).

+At some point there will be an additional JSON file to define a group of dungeons as part of a larger story.
+Coming soon!

 ## Creating A Dungeon

 A dungeon has a "dungeonName" property and a List of "rooms".